8 Best Car Bumper Protectors

 Parking Armor Rear Bumper Guard

 At 12 in. tall and 48 in. wide, the Parking Armor Ultimate Bumper Guard offers serious protection from rear collisions.
 Its two-inch-thick body is packed with high-density protective foam, yet it’s still flexible enough to conform to the varying shapes of different vehicles.
-The $80 price tag is reasonable for the amount of protection it provides.
+The price is reasonable for the amount of protection it provides.

 Black Horse Bull Bar Front Bumper Protector